rednafi/fastapi-nano/README.md

 * Then expose the APIs in the `routes/views.py` file.
 You may choose to create multiple `views` files to organize your endpoints.

-* This template uses basic password based authentication and it's easy to change that.
+* This template uses OAuth2 based authentication and it's easy to change that.
 FastAPI docs has a comprehensive list of the available [authentication options](https://fastapi.tiangolo.com/tutorial/security/) and instructions on how to use them.

 * During deployment, you may need to change the host name and port number.
 To do so, just change the values of `HOST` and `PORT` variables under the `environment` section in the `docker-compose.yml` file.